playground-xyz/dataengineer-interview-test/Solution/README.md

 ### Airflow

 Apache Airflow is used for scheduling and monitoring workflows.
 Docker Airflow is used for development and building workflow solutions.
-Below link contains documentation of docker airflow.
+Below link contains documentation to docker airflow.

 https://github.com/puckel/docker-airflow